 Consider using water bottles that you can reuse and that is BPA free.

-9. No Dessert
+9. You’re Never Eating Dessert

 Give yourself a break!
-We all need it once in a while.
+We all need dessert once in a while.

 Research shows that having a bit of dessert can actually help in weight loss.